12Gates & PAAFF's Contemporary Video Art Exhibition 2022

 Works must have been completed within the past 2 years.

-You certify that you have full authorization to the use of the music in the submitted work.
+You certify that you have full authorization for the use of the music in the submitted work.

 You certify that you have full authorization to enter the submitted artwork into this festival.

-You hold Twelve Gates Video Art Festival harmless from any damages to the submitted material, and harmless from any and all claims of liability resulting from your entry.
+You hold 12G & PAAFF's Contemporary Video Art Exhibition harmless from any damages to the submitted material, and harmless from any and all claims of liability resulting from your entry.

-All artworks selected for the festival grant Twelve Gates Video Art Festival the rights to use stills, and press materials from the film/work for promotional purposes.
+All artworks selected for the festival grant 12G & PAAFF's Contemporary Video Art Exhibition the rights to use stills, and press materials from the film/work for promotional purposes.

-Selection for the festival will be made by the Festival Committee.
+Selection for the festival will be made by the Jury Committee.

-Submitting your work to Twelve Gates Video Art Festival entails that you have read, understand, and agree to the submission guidelines listed above.
+Submitting your work to 12G & PAAFF's Contemporary Video Art Exhibition entails that you have read, understand, and agree to the submission guidelines listed above.

-Twelve Gates Arts (12G) is a non profit (501(c)(3)) organization created with the aim to showcase international multidisciplinary arts bound by the sensibilities of a diasporic identity, especially the South Asian identity, and to create and promote projects in the community that cross geographic and cultural boundaries.
+Twelve Gates Arts (12G) is a nonprofit (501(c)(3)) organization created with the aim to showcase international multidisciplinary arts bound by the sensibilities of diasporic identity, especially the South Asian identity, and to create and promote projects in the community that cross geographic and cultural boundaries.